SMosegaard/cds-lang/assignments/assignment-4/README.md

 ```python
 $ source run.sh
 ```
-- Which assignment generated the most emissions in terms of CO₂eq?
-Explain why this might be.
-- Which specific tasks generated the most emissions in terms of CO₂eq?
-Again, explain why this might be.
-- How robust do you think these results are and how/where might they be improved?
-- Considerations and limitations in your implementation of CodeCarbon?

 Upon completion, a message will be displayed in the terminal output, confirming that the results have been successfully saved to the ```out``` folder.

 ## Results

 The code facilitates computational text analysis to extract meaningful information in terms of emotion scores.
-It integrates HuggingFace's model 'emotion-english-distilroberta-base' and allows the users to assess the series emotional profile and how it changes over the seasons.
+It integrates HuggingFace's model 'emotion-english-distilroberta-base' and allows its users to assess the series emotional profile and how it changes over the seasons.
 Then, it plots the distribution of all emotions in all seasons and the relative frequency of each emotion across all seasons.

-When utilizing the script of the 8 seasons of *Game of Thrones*, it returns the following results:
+When utilizing the script of the 8 seasons of 'Game of Thrones', it returns the following results:

 <p align = "center">
     <img src = "https://raw.githubusercontent.com/SMosegaard/cds-lang/main/assignments/assignment-4/out/emotion.png" width = "800">